clef/handbook/Operations Documents/Interview Process.md

 Every candidate should go through three interviews that help us find the right person for the job.

 Before they are interviewed, the candidate should show some relevant work that will help give us an initial screen and something to talk about in the first coffee interview.
-They should also get a blurb about Clef, the position, and our values so that they can self-screen if our culture doesn’t match the kind of company they want to work for. **Values in particular should be emphasized here so that they understand how important they are to the Clef team and make sure they align.**
+They should also get a blurb about Comake, the position, and our values so that they can self-screen if our culture doesn’t match the kind of company they want to work for. **Values in particular should be emphasized here so that they understand how important they are to the Comake team and make sure they align.**

 # Informal/Coffee — 30 Minutes

-A resume or online profile can tell us a lot about what a candidate has done, but the first thing we need to find out is what they want to do next, and whether that matches what we’re looking for at Clef.
+A resume or online profile can tell us a lot about what a candidate has done, but the first thing we need to find out is what they want to do next, and whether that matches what we’re looking for at Comake.
 This interview can happen over the phone, Skype, in the office, or out at a coffee shop.

-The idea is to spend 30 minutes getting to know the candidate and letting them ask questions about Clef and the position.
+The idea is to spend 30 minutes getting to know the candidate and letting them ask questions about Comake and the position.
 This has screened about 80% of candidates so far, which seems about right.
 It should be pretty transparent if the candidate’s experience or interests are misaligned for the job.

-This interview should also focus on selling Clef and recruiting promising candidates, as this is their first real contact with Clef and their desire to work here will be formed in this meeting.
+This interview should also focus on selling Comake and recruiting promising candidates, as this is their first real contact with Comake and their desire to work here will be formed in this meeting.

 This interview can take place over video chat, though we should work to have it in person when possible.